-- Native American care coordinators are available upon request. - If a Native American member requests a Native American care coordinator and one is not available, a community health worker will be present for all inperson meetings with the member and a non-Native American care coordinator. - Blue Cross Community Centennial facilitates a language translation service called "Language Line."
+- Native American care coordinators are available upon request. - If a Native American member requests a Native American care coordinator and one is not available, a community health worker will be present for all inperson meetings with the member and a non-Native American care coordinator. - Blue Cross and Blue Shield of New Mexico facilitates a language translation service called "Language Line."
 The provider's staff will need to contact Member Services and request this service at 866-689-1523.